goldstrike77/ansible-role-linux-redis/README.md

 There are some variables in defaults/main.yml which can (Or needs to) be overridden:
 ##### General parameters
 * `redis_path`: Specify the Redis data directory.
+* `redis_authorization`: A boolean value, Enable or Disable authentication.
 * `redis_requirepass`: Authorization clients password.
 * `redis_cluster_name`: Cluster name of servers that implements distribution performance.
 * `redis_cluster_mode`: Defines type of cluster type: sentinel / standalone.